ChainMovers/dtp/docs/index.md

     ---

     * On-chain secret exchanges.
 DTP always encrypt end-to-end.
-    * key/certificate installation on web3 apps from centralized servers.
+    * Secured key/certificate installation on web3 apps from centralized servers.
     * Authenticity with signed data transfer.

 -   :free:{ .lg .middle } __Open-Source__

     ---

-    * From developers for developers.
-No Token, middlemen, commission or dev fee.
+    * Only code from developers for developers.
+No gimmick.
+    * No Token, middlemen, commission or dev fee.
-    * Only costs is the minimal Sui gas required for smart contracts execution.
+    * Only requires the smart contracts execution costs (the gas for the Sui Move calls).

     [:octicons-arrow-right-24: Check the FAQ...](faq.md)